LutherCS/ip-class-pub/exercises/todo_list/description.md

 1. Validate user input to ensure valid values are entered.
 2. Use *help* `class` to bring user's attention to the missing value(s).
 3. Use custom *site.css* to highlight tasks based on priority.
 4. HTML elements have been stripped of classes but you can add them back.
-Don't change the `id`.
+Don't change any `id`.

 ## Demonstration